kmonsoor/blog.kmonsoor.com/content/articles/ha-setup-for-influxdb.md

     collector-agent --> HAProxy --> (50/50 load-balanced) --> Influx-relay --> (multiplexed)  -->  2 InfluxDB instances

-Now, each of the received data is to go to both the InfluxDB, or at least one in case of failure (or, overload) of any the relays or Influx instances.
+Now, each one of the received data is to go to both of the InfluxDB instances, or at least to one in case of failure (or, overload per se) of any the relays or Influx instances.
 Also, I have chosen to keep Influx-relays deployed as Dockerized and kept HAProxy and InfluxDB instances running as native services.
 Of course, you can Dockerize HAProxy and InfluxDB, too.

 ### Read